-- To add a new name only as an alias, send in the court documents to the WSP.
-Court ordered name changes do not change the master name on the WSP record.
+To add a new name only as an alias, send in the court documents to the WSP.
+Court ordered

+- name changes do not change the master name on the WSP record.
 The master name is the name given on the first retainable set of fingerprints the WSP entered to our database. - To change the offender's name or gender on the WSP SOR registry (which does not affect the master name or gender) you will need to send a new completed fingerprint card and a color photo.
 The name/gender given on the most current registration will appear on the registry and all names given on a fingerprint registration card will appear in the alias section of the WSP criminal history record information (CHRI). - Update Offender Watch.
 The offender's name and if applicable (transgender persons) gender should be updated to reflect the new information.
 A new picture and all court records should be uploaded.
 Investigative notes should be included which explain the change and any other relevant information.
 Include the offenders prior legal name in the alias section.
-Update physical description if this has changed, remember to include details like wears colored contact lenses in the other characteristics section. - Things to consider when an order to change the gender marker is received: - consistent documentation - has the offender had a gender re-assignment surgery - · any additional considerations from your agency legal advisor - Explain the offenders continued duty to register as required by law and provide them with a new notification of registration form, obtain all signatures and initials, once complete scan and upload this information into Offender Watch.
+Update physical description if this has changed, remember to include details like wears colored contact lenses or wears a wig in the other characteristics section.
+Remember to take photos with and without any wigs, glasses, etc. Transgender can also be added in the other characteristics -> Other Physical Characteristics -> Characteristics -> Description. - Things to consider when an order to change the gender marker is received: - consistent documentation - has the offender had a gender re-assignment surgery - any additional considerations from your agency legal advisor - Explain the offenders continued duty to register as required by law and provide them with a new notification of registration form, obtain all signatures and initials, once complete scan and upload this information into Offender Watch.